CreationOfGenji/fivem-module/README.md

 ```

 # Credits
-Credits to Anonymous Guy#6275 for making this module axios based!
+Credits to ThatAnonymousG for making this module axios based!